California Gov. Newsom orders bars to close, restaurants to halt indoor dining in LA, other counties

 CLICK HERE TO DOWNLOAD THE FOX NEWS APP

-In his announcement, Newsom pleaded with Californians to wear masks and practice social distancing.
+He also pleaded with Californians to wear masks and practice social distancing.

 "Wearing a face covering is a sign of toughness," he said.
 "It's a sign of resolve.
 It's a sign of someone who gives a da--."